 Penguins' Malkin out of All-Star game with lower-body injury

 Pittsburgh Penguins' Evgeni Malkin skates into the corner after the puck with St. Louis Blues' Patrik Berglund during the second period of an NHL hockey game in Pittsburgh, Tuesday, Jan.
 24, 2017.
-Pittsburgh Penguins' Evgeni Malkin digs for the puck in the corner with St. Louis Blues' Patrik Berglund during the second period of an NHL hockey game in Pittsburgh, Tuesday, Jan.
+Pittsburgh Penguins' Evgeni Malkin skates into the corner after the puck with St. Louis Blues' Patrik Berglund during the second period of an NHL hockey game in Pittsburgh, Tuesday, Jan.
 24, 2017.

 Add your comments below